 Where a trademark holder uses a Protected Marks List service (e.g. a blocking service) for one class of goods or services, are they able to block another rights-holder who holds the same trademark, but for a different class(es) of goods or services?

-Do all registry operators use the valid SMD File contained in the TMCH database as a condition for using Protected Marks List (e.g. blocking) services?
+What do registry operators impose as a condition for using Protected Marks List (e.g. blocking) services?
+For example, do they all use the valid SMD File contained in the TMCH database?

-For registry operators that extended the Trademark Claims Service beyond the required 90 days, what has been their experience in terms of exact matches generated beyond the mandatory period?
+For registry operators that extended the Trademark Claims Service beyond the required 90 days, and for registrars who operated the extended service, what has been their experience in terms of exact matches generated beyond the mandatory period?
+For example, in terms of registration volume and numbers of exact matches?

-How does use of Protected Marks Lists (e.g. blocking services affect the utilization of other RPMs, especially Sunrise registrations?
+How does use of Protected Marks Lists (e.g. blocking services) affect the utilization of other RPMs, especially Sunrise registrations?

-[PROPOSAL TO DELETE] What approval process (if any) from ICANN is required to offer these services; RSEP, other or none?
+[PROPOSAL TO DELETE] What approval process (if any) from ICANN is required to offer Protected Marks List (e.g. blocking) services: RSEP, other or none?

-Initial review of RSEP requests indicates that some Protected Marks List services were submitted for and received RSEP approval, while others did not request approval – what explains this difference?
+It appears that some Protected Marks List services were submitted for and received RSEP approval, while others did not request approval – factual information as to whether all such services must be submitted for ICANN approval will be helpful to assist the Working Group in understanding these Additional Marketplace RPMs, especially those Protected Marks List services that relied on the validation services of the TMCH provider or used the TMCH database.

-(Informational Note: Section 2.1 of the standard new gTLD registry agreement permits a registry operator to offer Registry Service that is an Approved Service, but requires it to request approval under the Registry Services Evaluation Policy (RSEP) if it wishes to offer any service that is not an Approved Service or is a material modification of an Approved Services.
-It is important for the WG to understand whether registry-offered RPMs, especially those based upon TMCH mark registrations, have been subject to any such approval review and, if so, what criteria were utilized in their evaluation).
+(Informational Note: Section 2.1 of the standard new gTLD registry agreement permits a registry operator to offer Registry Service that is an Approved Service, but requires it to request approval under the Registry Services Evaluation Policy (RSEP) if it wishes to offer any service that is not an Approved Service or is a material modification of an Approved Services).

-How much and what manner of use does each DPML-offering registry operator make of proprietary data, whether derived from the TMCH or the trademark holder?
+How much and what manner of use does each registry operator make of [proprietary data, whether derived data from the TMCH [or the trademark holder] in providing its Additional Marketplace RPMs?

-[PROPOSAL TO DELETE] Given the decision that ICANN should not provide a Globally Protected Marks List as a mandatory RPM, should the offering of private DPML services be viewed as inconsistent with that decision, or as an expected and beneficial marketplace supplement?
+[PROPOSAL TO DELETE] Given the decision that ICANN should not provide a Globally Protected Marks List as a mandatory RPM, should the offering of Protected Marks List services (e.g. blocking services) be viewed as inconsistent with that decision, or as an expected and beneficial marketplace supplement?
 What options for the WG might exist and how might they be pursued?

 About the role of the TMCH Providers:

-What roles do the TMCH Providers play in the provision of private services: both the front-end (Deloitte) and the back end (IBM)?
+What roles do the TMCH Providers play in the provision of Additional Marketplace RPMs by registry operators: both the front-end (Deloitte) and the back end (IBM)?

-What role does the TMCH Provider (front-end) play in “servicing” the private services?
+What role does the TMCH Provider (front-end) play in “servicing” the Additional Marketplace RPMs?
 For example:

 What website and webinar services is the TMCH Provider providing?

-What support to TM Owners and Registrants is the TMCH Providing?
+What support to TM Owners and Registrants is the TMCH Provider providing?

 Are these services separated from the ICANN-mandated and supported services, and if so, how?

 Are these services supported by the ICANN contract and fees?

+DEFERRED FOR FURTHER DISCUSSION AS TO ANY MISSING ISSUES THAT MAY NEED TO BE ADDRESSED IF THE QUESTION IS DELETED:

+[Original Question 2] How can TMCH services be much more transparent in terms of what is offered pursuant to ICANN contracts and policies and what services Deloitte and IBM provide to registries via private contract?
+Correspondingly, how can the Working Group and the public better understand what services Deloitte and IBM are offering to registries via private contract, e.g., private protections using the Trademark Clearinghouse database and special webinars about these private services?
+What changes might provide a clearer line?